ggabriel96/binary_search_tree/README.md

 **Some info:**

-* `p`, `l` and `r` are the parent, left and right leafs, respectively. `k` is the integer that leaf holds.
+* `p`, `l` and `r` are the parent, left and right nodes, respectively. `k` is the integer that node holds;

-* The `print()` method prints all the leafs in the (sub-)tree rooted at the object calling it - in a strange way.
+* The `print()` method prints all the nodes in the (sub-)tree rooted at the object calling it - in a weird way!;

+* The `inorderWalk()` method prints all the nodes in ascending order;

-* The `find()` method searches for the leaf that contains the int passed as argument.
+* The `find()` method searches for the node that contains the int passed as argument.
 If found, returns it.
-If not, returns the leaf that would be its parent if the searched leaf existed at that moment.
+If not, returns the node that would be its parent if the searched item existed at that moment;

+* The `min()` and `max()` methods return the minimum and maximum values being held in the tree rooted at the object calling it;

-* The `add()` method uses `find()` to get to the place where the new leaf should be added.
-If a leaf already has that int passed as argument, it ignores it and doesn't add a thing (so there are no duplicates).
-If the new leaf is smaller than the current being looked at, it goes to the left; if it's greater, it goes to the right.
+* The `add()` method uses `find()` to get to the place where the new node should be added.
+If a node already has the int passed as argument, it ignores it and doesn't add a thing (so there are no duplicates).
+If the new node is smaller than the current being looked at, it goes to the left; if it's greater, it goes to the right;

-* The `size()` method returns the quantity of leafs in the (sub-)tree rooted at the object calling it.
+* The `size()` method returns the quantity of nodes in the (sub-)tree rooted at the object calling it;

-* The `depth()` returns the length of the path from the object calling it to the root of the tree.
+* The `depth()` returns the length of the path from the object calling it to the root of the tree;

-* And the `height()` returns the length of the path from the object calling it to the farthest descendant/leaf.
+* And the `height()` returns the length of the path from the object calling it to the farthest descendant/leaf;

 * Finally, the `add_old()` method is an older version of the current `add()`.
-It was used when I didn't have a `find()` method yet.
+It was used when I didn't have a `find()` yet.
 It does the same thing, but the logic to find the right place is "built-in".